alexcg1/alexcg1.github.io/_posts/2020-04-26-around-world-26-cuisines.md

 tags: "food"
 ---

-# Around the World in 26 Cuisines

-Over the course of the lockdown, I've been working, coding, sleeping, and binging [Legends of Tomorrow(https://en.wikipedia.org/wiki/Legends_of_Tomorrow)].
+Over the course of the lockdown, I've been working, coding, sleeping, and binging [Legends of Tomorrow](https://en.wikipedia.org/wiki/Legends_of_Tomorrow)].
 I've also been doing a lot of cooking, especially with my slow cooker.

 With that in mind (and not much else to occupy us), by bubble buddies and I have decided upon a chalenge.
 We're going to cook a different dish each day (who am I kidding, whenever we feel like it), and each dish will be from a country starting with a different letter.